arnell0/super-duper-potato/README.md

 # super-duper-potato
-Let the potato rest for five minutes
+Let the potato rest for five minutes.